ConnorWBrown/bootstrap-4-github-pages/index.md

 My interests also [extend to a love of]( /life/ ) martial arts, rock climbing, juggling, and reading.

-Recently, I’ve been working on designing, building, programming, and testing a novel [neurostimulation device]( /projects/magnetic_perturbation/ ) with Professor Rich Ivry and the UC Berkeley Brain Imaging Center.
+Recently, I’ve been working on designing, building, programming, and testing a novel [neurostimulation device]( /projects/magnetic_perturbation/ ) with Professor Rich Ivry and the UC Berkeley Brain Imaging Center as a project manager and R&D developer.

 <!--I've also been-->